Leman300/Leman300/README.md

 - 📄 Know about my experiences [[CV]]([CV])

-- ⚡ Fun fact **On weekends, my apartment turns into a small laboratory where I experiment with cocktails.
+- ⚡ Fun fact: **Sometimes on weekends, my apartment turns into a small laboratory where I experiment with cocktails.
 I'm not just a trainer for my body but also a bartender for my mood—because life is the best cocktail, isn't it?**

 <h2 align="left">🤝 Get in touch:</h2>
 <p align="left">